Book discovery is about reaching new, potential readers with a smart message.

 If you write fiction, you should understand what makes readers in your genre tick.
 So while it’s cute you have 3 cats, each named for your favorite post-impressionism artists, unless that’s something the majority of your potential fan base can connect with, leave it out.
 Focus on introducing yourself to readers in a way that aligns you with what they love.

 Your price point.
 If you’re self-published don’t be greedy.
 Align your pricing with other authors at your level.
 Top dollar belongs to authors with massive followings and solid track records, while $.99 books can cheapen the value.
 If you’re traditionally published you may not have full control over this, but you should still be ready to argue for the best options possible for your market.
-If you’re pricing is way off from what you see on the bestseller list, you’ve got problems.
+If your pricing is way off from what you see on the bestseller list, you’ve got problems.

 Ads can be a fantastic way to push your book discovery, but in this day and age they need to be super smart and super focused.